 - All schools built with asbestos in Montana must follow the EPA asbestos regulations.
 However, state rules under the Montana statutes also apply, as well as OSHA rules.

-- A clean-up order is strictly enforced for anyone who dumps or leave asbestos on their property if it poses threats to the public.
+- A clean-up order is strictly enforced for anyone who dumps or leaves asbestos on their property if it poses threats to the public.

 - A certified Montana inspector must inspect all areas of an asbestos abatement project before it begins.